AdinaTeodora/mars_rover_task/README.md

 An Erlang OTP application that moves rovers around Mars's surface.

-It takes a grid of M rows, N columns, one or more robots and a set of movements for each robot.
+It takes a grid of M rows and N columns, one or more rovers and a set of movements for each rover.

 Build
 -----